Skip to main content

 Kuneiform Data Definition Language

-DDL in Kuneiform is comprised of "tables" that contain the structure of data.
+DDL (data definition language) in Kuneiform is comprised of "tables" that contain the structure of data.

 Database Declaration in Kuneiform Language